-In 1925, the New York Giants played their very first home game.
+In 1925, the Giants played their very first home game.
 Their opponent, the Frankford Yellow Jackets, would make the game a painful one, defeating the Giants 14-0 in their home debut.
 This knocked the Giants record to 0-3, having previously lost two games on the road.
 They would go on to win their next seven games before splitting the final two to finish their inaugural season 8-4.

 Tom Landry played defensive back for the New York Giants before going on to have a Hall of Fame career as an NFL coach.
 He served as an assistant coach for the Giants from 1956 to 1959 -- then in 1960 he became head coach of the newly-founded Dallas Cowboys, a position he held until 1989.